The Free Plus Shipping model is a popular and profitable funnel type where you offer the front-end product for free, and collect the shipping costs.

 So strap on those belts and let's begin!

 Stores usually have a catalog of products.
 The shoppers come, pick what they like and buy it when they want.
 As a store owner, you have no control over the products they purchase or the average order value of a sale.

-But with free plus shipping funnel, the environment is controlled.
-You build the funnel, piece by piece and hand-hold users through the journey.
+But with a free plus shipping funnel, the environment is controlled.
+You build the funnel, piece by piece, and hand-hold users through the journey.